 C. Staff, students, and other people present in school buildings or in district offices may temporarily remove their face covering in the following situations:

-5. During indoor practices or performances involving playing musical instruments where a face covering cannot be used while playing the instrument, though people participating in these activities must maintain at least six feet of distance and must consider additional barriers such as Plexiglas dividers;
+4. During indoor practices or performances involving playing musical instruments where a face covering cannot be used while playing the instrument, though people participating in these activities must maintain at least three feet of distance to the extent possible;

-9. When communicating with a person who is deaf or hard of hearing or has a disability, medical condition, or mental health condition that makes communication with a face covering difficult, provided that six feet of distance is maintained to the extent possible.
+8. When communicating with a person who is deaf or hard of hearing or has a disability, medical condition, or mental health condition that makes communication with a face covering difficult, provided that three feet of distance is maintained to the extent possible.

-10. Students participating in athletics competitions may temporarily remove their face coverings during competitive game play.
-Athletes must keep their face coverings on when they are not actively playing (on the bench) and at all other times, including practice and warm-ups.
+9. Students participating in athletics competitions may temporarily remove their face coverings during competitive game play.
+Athletes must keep their face coverings on when they are indoors and not actively playing (on the bench) and at all other indoor activity times, including practice and warm-ups.